 In accordance with the Protection of Children Act 1999, Criminal Justice and Court Services Act 2000 and Care Standards Act 2000 (Part VII - Protection of Vulnerable Adults, the Trust has a legal duty to safeguard children and vulnerable adults in its care from the potential risk of associating with persons with previous convictions involving children and vulnerable adults.
-In order to carry out checks on those persons having access to children and vulnerable adults, the Trust will use the Disclosure and Barring Service (DBS).
-The Trust therefore requires all medical staff successful at interview to complete and submit a Disclosure Application Form, and any offer of employment will be subject to a satisfactory Enhanced Disclosure check being returned from the DBS.
+In order to carry out checks on those persons having access to children and vulnerable adults, the Trust therefore requires all medical staff successful at interview to complete and submit a Disclosure Application Form, and any offer of employment will be subject to a satisfactory Enhanced Disclosure check being returned from the DBS.